If you would like your event considered for the Calendar, please email your request as early as possible to Events@wics.com.

-Tip: How to search this calendar of events: Use 'Ctrl + F' and type a key word or date (i.e. "fireworks" or "July 4") into the search box.
+Tip: To search this calendar of events, use 'Ctrl + F' and type a key word or date (i.e. "fireworks" or "July 4") into the search box.
 This function should find and highlight corresponding events in your browser.

 Each month, the Paul Mickey Learning Series features a different speaker and topic in the Auditorium at the Illinois State Museum.
 For additional information, please contact email@example.com or (217) 558-6696.

 The Toadally Awesome Preschool Program (10:00am, Westville Public library, 233 S State St., WESTVILLE) Children will listen to stories about toads and frogs and create a cute frog craft to take home.